I am a mom of two awesome children who teach me more than I ever thought possible. I love writing, exercise, movies, and LGBT advocacy.

 #TransDayOfVisibility: Living Truth

-I am a Gay Straight Alliance (or Gender and Sexuality Alliance, depending on which you prefer) faculty representative at my school, and I really try to pay attention to the awareness days that come up during the year for the LGBTQ community.
-The #TransDayOfVisibility was yesterday, March 31, for those who may have missed the news, and yes, it's important.
+I am a Gay Straight Alliance (or Gender and Sexuality Alliance, depending on which you prefer) faculty representative at my school, and enjoy coming up with ways to honor try awareness days that come up during the year for the LGBTQ community.
+The #TransDayOfVisibility occurs on March 31.

-Those individuals who identify as transgender still struggle for years to come to terms with who they really are.
-Further to that, once they decide to live their respective truths, they are still very much taking their lives into their own hands; members of the transgender community are still targets of violence, both by strangers and by friends and family who may not necessarily agree with their decision to live as they ultimately are, and members of the trans community are still far more likely to end up homeless due to discriminatory practices that continue to exist in our supposedly-enlightened 21st century world.
+Individuals who identify as transgender often struggle for years to come to terms with who they really are.
+Once they decide to live their respective truths, they very much take their lives into their own hands; members of the transgender community are frequently targets of violence.
+They may be targeted by strangers, but they also might be targeted by friends and family who do not approve of their identity.
+Members of the trans community are far more likely to end up homeless due to discriminatory practices that continue to exist in our supposedly enlightened 21st-century world.